Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 East Temecula

-👉 Best Area For Wineries | ✨ Best East Temecula Hotels: South Coast Winery Resort • Inn at Churon Winery • Ponte Vineyard Inn
+👉 Best Area For Wineries |✨ Best East Temecula Hotels: South Coast Winery Resort • Inn at Churon Winery • Ponte Vineyard Inn • Europa Village Wineries and Resort

-One of the best aspects of staying at a Temecula wine country hotel in East Temecula is the ability to wake up to acres of land right outside your room.
-Especially South Coast Winery Resort.
-Their luxurious accommodations have french doors, private terraces overlooking rolling hills with oversized marble bathrooms, deep soaking tubs, and the best spa location in town!
+My favorite hotel in this area is definitely South Coast Winery Resort.
+Its luxurious accommodations have French doors, private terraces overlooking rolling hills, oversized marble bathrooms with deep soaking tubs, and the best spa in town!

 Pros of Staying in East Temecula Neighborhood: